1.1 In these Conditions, the following definitions apply:

 (b).
 Absolute shall be entitled (at its discretion) to charge the Customer all reasonable costs, charges or losses sustained or incurred by Absolute in connection with the Customer Delay.
 For the avoidance of doubt, this may include (without limitation): (i) fees associated with any Personnel assigned to Services which are impacted by the Customer Delay, where such Personnel are unable to be assigned to alternative work; and (ii) any additional fees associated with delivery of the relevant Services in accordance with the revised timescales as anticipated above.

 8. Charges and payment

-8.1 The Charges for Goods and Services shall be calculated and payable in accordance with the relevant Project Brief and as may be varied in accordance with these Conditions.
+8.1 The Charges for Goods and Services shall be calculated and payable in accordance with the contents of the relevant Quotation and/or Order Confirmation, plus any variations instructed during the works and as may be varied in accordance with these Conditions.

-8.2 The Charges for the Goods are inclusive of all delivery costs, unless otherwise specified in the Project Brief (or any variation).
+8.2 The Charges for the Goods are inclusive of all delivery costs, unless otherwise specified in the Quotation and/or Order Confirmation (or any variation).